 Is My Kid On Drugs?

-Do you notice a change in your kid’s attitude?
-Such as anxiety, depression or symptoms of bipolar disorder.
+- Do you notice a change in your kid’s attitude or behavior?
+(Such as anxiety, depression or symptoms of bipolar disorder.)

-Do you notice a sudden lost of interest with your kid’s hobbies that he/she loved before?
+- Do you notice a sudden loss of interest with your kid’s hobbies that he/she loved before?

-Has your kid asked for money but won’t say why?
-Or has had access to money but won’t tell you how?
+- Has your kid asked for money but won’t say why?
+Or have they had access to money but won’t tell you how?

-Is your kid starting to change their friends or who they hang out around?
+- Is your kid starting to change their friends or who they hang out around?

-- Has your kid become a “hermit” and prefers to be alone?
+- Has your kid started isolating or preferring to be alone?

-If you agreed to most of these, then the answer to the question you keep asking yourself, “Is my kid on drugs?”, is probably Yes; it’s quite plausible that your kid is, in fact, on drugs because these are the types of changes and signs that can occur when a person is abusing substances.
+If you agreed to most of these, then the answer to the question you keep asking yourself, “Is my kid on drugs?” is probably yes.
+It’s quite plausible that your kid is, in fact, on drugs because these are the types of changes and signs that can occur when a person is abusing substances.
 Once your suspicions become a reality, it’s now very important to know what to do next so that you can take the appropriate steps to help your child.